xxao/linque/README.md

 ### .last(condition, default)
 Returns the last item in current sequence that satisfies specified condition or specified default value if provided and no item  found.
-This call partially evaluates current sequence.
 This functionality is also available as a *linque.last(sequence, condition, default)* utility function.

 ```python
 data = (0, 1, 2, 3, 4, 5, 4, 5, 6, 0)